jasper-muller/Udacity-P5/final_project/report.md

        Got a divide by zero when trying out: [..]
        Precision or recall may be undefined due to a lack of true positive predictions.

-#### Result using intuitively selected features and GridSearchCV with a DecisionTreeClassifier
+#### Result using top-6 features from SelectKBest and GridSearchCV with a DecisionTreeClassifier

 Grid search definition: